Ex-Dons player Jack Grimmer and friends unite for mental health, while Inverness gran gets ready for skydive

 “We usually do it every year and in the past have done Macmillan and Alzheimers awareness.”

-The group say they are looking forward to playing the rounds at Kemney Gold Club who have been “so accommodating over the past few years”.
+The group say they are looking forward to playing the rounds at Kemnay Golf Club who have been “so accommodating over the past few years”.

 They will be enjoying some competition on the day too, with Ryder Cup style games in force – but with the losers donating to charity.